-Lainie Rowell is an independent education consultant who specializes in working with educators to find innovative ways to improve teaching and learning.
+Lainie Rowell is an educator and international speaker who specializes in working with other educators to find innovative and sustainable ways to transform teaching and learning.
+Her areas of expertise include designing innovative learning experiences, professional learning and community building.

 Prior to this, Lainie taught Kindergarten, 1st, 2nd and 6th grade.
 In 2002, she took on a role as a site-level professional learning leader which progressed to a position as a district-level K-12 educational technology coordinator supporting 22,000 students and 1,200 teachers at 33 schools.